Tutorial: Responsible use of large language models

 - GitHub Copilot is an extension for VS Code that can provide suggestions for code completion and editing.
 It is free for students and educators.

-- Blog: “Bob Carpenter thinks GPT-4 is awesome”: this post highlights how GPT-4 is able to write a program in Stan, a statistical programming language, and also the mistakes that it makes.
+- Blog: “Bob Carpenter thinks GPT-4 is awesome” This post highlights how GPT-4 is able to write a program in Stan, a statistical programming language, and also the mistakes that it makes.
 Finding and correcting these mistakes requires knowing the Stan language and having a deep understanding of the statistical model, but someone with this expertise could potentially use GPT-4 to accelerate their coding workflow.
 The comments are also interesting and insightful.

 - AI Snake Oil is a blog that seeks to dispel hype, remove misconceptions, and clarify the limits of AI.
 The authors are in the Princeton University Department of Computer Science.